-Boutique hotels represent a compelling investment category for international clients — they combine real estate appreciation with operational income, and their success depends heavily on architectural design and guest experience.
-A well-designed 10 to 20 room boutique hotel in the right location can generate returns exceeding traditional residential investment.
+Boutique hotels can be attractive for international clients because they combine real estate with an operating business, but performance depends heavily on concept design, licensing, location, and management.
 This guide covers the architecture, planning, and investment considerations for boutique hotel projects in Spain, Portugal, Bali, and Southeast Asia.

 Why architecture determines hotel profitability